-The trading prices for shares of other biopharmaceutical companies have been highly volatile as a result of the COVID-19 pandemic and the trading prices for shares of our common stock could also experience high volatility.
-As a result, we may face difficulties raising capital through sales of our common stock or such sales may be on unfavorable terms.
+The trading prices for shares of biopharmaceutical companies have been in the past been and could in the future be highly volatile as a result of the COVID-19 pandemic or other disease outbreaks, and the trading prices for shares of our common stock could also experience high volatility.
+In the event of a resurgence of COVID-19 or the emergence of new disease outbreaks, we could face difficulties raising capital through sales of our common stock or such sales may be on unfavorable terms.
 In addition, a recession, depression or other sustained adverse market event resulting from the spread of COVID-19 could materially and adversely affect our business and the value of our common stock.